haresfaiez/haresfaiez.github.io/_posts/2020-08-24-subtilties-to-keep-in-mind-when-exploring-erlang.md

     call the function recursively on the tail, then return an array containing the transformed head followed by the result of the recursive call.
-    This returns a reversed array.
+    In the end, this returns a reversed array.
   * Use list comprehension notation `[f(A) || A <- ...]`.

-The second is highly inefficient for more than small arrays.
+The second is highly inefficient for medium and large arrays.
 Using the first approach and reversing the result is idiomatic in Erlang.
-Array reversal is implemented natively.
-It is very efficient.
+Array reversal is implemented natively and it is very efficient.

 ### No `return` keyword
 In Erlang, there are no statements.
 Everything is an expression and everything returns a value.
-In a function that contains a list of expressions, the result of the evaluation of the last expression is the return value.
+In a function that contains a list of expressions, the evaluation result of the last expression is the return value of the function.